Demonific/Hades/README.md

 - Quick start guide:

+Link to the application: linserte.me so you can test it out

 I'm not going to lie I'm not quite sure how to exactly install this piece of software on your own computer but what I can tell to you about is I learned how to do it on this amazing course by Tero Karvinen @ Terokarvinen.com